ErkamKahriman/ClientInfo/README.md

 # ClientInfo

-Command: /cinfo (player)
+Command: /clientinfo (player)

-Permission to use: cinfo.use
+Permission to use: clientinfo